sabkuah/whisk-dating-app-v2/README.md

 ### Description

-An "Experience First" aproach to meeting new people.
+An "Experience First" approach to meeting new people.
 Experience ideas are listed and people can sign up for a specific idea then those users are matched.
 Details of experience are released a few days prior.
 For Dating, meeting new people, exploring the city and more!

 ### Names